NNPDF/nnpdf/validphys2/docs/guide.md

 boils down to executing a script.

-Producing installers is a difficult (and boring) problem since a lot of dependencies needs to be set up to work properly together.
+Producing installers is a difficult (and boring) problem since a lot of dependencies need to be set up to work properly together.
 In practice, it is hard to produce a set of instructions that work reliably on all platforms and with all compilers.
 This is further complicated by the fact that the Python deployment tools are